11 Reasons Integrity Is Not About Honesty Alone & Why It Matters for Emotional Healing

 8. You hold yourself to the same standard you expect from others

 It’s simple to criticise others for flaws you don’t see in yourself.
 When you have integrity, you examine your own behaviour critically.
 You become aware of your shortcomings.
-You think without justifications.
+You think without justification.
 Before you point fingers, you correct your own behaviour.

 People who hold themselves accountable have better relationships, make better judgments, and experience less internal conflict.
 Your behaviour aligns with your beliefs when you live up to the standards you demand of others.